This hearty cod and corn chowder with celery, young potatoes, sweet peppers, and fresh herbs is a delicious way to bridge the seasons.

 Even on the busiest nights, we almost always serve up a family dinner – in part because we believe in sitting down as a family and in part because it’s just easier to only cook once.
 It sounds so simple here on the screen, but in reality, finding a meal to suit the shifting tastes girls age 3 and 7 is not easy.
 Or at least, it wasn’t, until I realized the power of a good soup.

 Like many of the best dishes, this one started with M.F.K.
 Fisher.
-I love the simple eating she advocates, and at the center of her frugal and delicious universe, is soup.
+I love the style of simple eating she advocates, and at the center of her frugal and delicious universe, is soup.

 Making the most of the in-between season we’re in, this creation is more stew than chowder.
 It’s layered with onion, peppers, and celery, plus big hunks of potatoes, the last of the summer corn, and tender pieces of wild caught Pacific cod.
 And though it’s a relatively quick and easy dinner (one that can be made in 40 minutes or maybe less), the rich flavors improve after a night in the fridge.
 Equal parts ease and deliciousness, we made a big double batch, and I think you should too.

 - 1 sweet bell pepper, seeded and chopped

 - 4 cups rich vegetable or chicken broth – low-sodium stock gives you the flexibility to season to taste